 If you have time take a few hours a day or two before the yard sale to go through everything you want to sell.
 Gather it all in one spot so you’r not running all over the house the morning of the sale trying to put it all outside.
 We like to make a big pile by the door or in our garage of items in boxes so they’re easy to move out the morning of.

-But I’ve also talked to people who said that if there are no prices they won’t buy anything.
-I’ve never had that issue and find that not pricing every single item saves us a ridiculous amount of time.
-I usually will only price items that are going to be over $5.
+I’ve also talked to people who said that if there are no prices they won’t buy anything.
+I’ve never had that issue and find that not pricing every single item saves us a ridiculous amount of time, so it’s really up to you.
+If I’m in a big time crunch, I’ll just price items that are going to be over $5.

 There are pros to pricing items though.
 You’ll get less people interrupting your transaction with someone else asking for prices.
 And less of a chance of someone saying “oh but your husband told me it was $1” when you were pricing it at $5.